WashU-IT-RIS/alpaca-lora/README.md

     ```

 1. Run the Django server:
-    ```
+    ```bash
     #opens on port 7861, do not go above 8000
     python3.10 manage.py runserver 0.0.0.0:7861
     ```

-1. Open the Django webpage at https://http://compute1-exec-$cluster_number.ris.wustl.edu:7861/, replacing $cluster_number with your cluster number from earlier.
+1. Open the Django webpage at http://compute1-exec-$cluster_number.ris.wustl.edu:7861/, replacing $cluster_number with your cluster number from earlier.

+# End of updated readme

 1. Open a new local terminal on your computer, and use scp to copy `generate.py`, which loads the trained model, from your cloned repository, and the (`/test`) directory, which contains the model weights, to the location of your newly created directory in compute1.